rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 # Add disable flags using the config file

-In any of the previous situation you can use the config file instead of running the curl commands with the associated flags, for example to run an etcd only node you can add the following options to the `/etc/rancher/k3s/config.yaml` file:
+In any of the previous situations you can use the config file instead of running the curl commands with the associated flags, for example to run an etcd only node you can add the following options to the `/etc/rancher/k3s/config.yaml` file:

 ```
 ---